Safe Lifting Techniques in the Workplace

 Get in Close.
 The further away you are from the load when you start to lift, the greater the force on your back.
 Stand as close to the load as possible when lifting, while positioning your feet at shoulder width with one foot angled slightly forward to help maintain your balance.

 Lower Yourself Properly.
 You've no doubt heard the old “lift with your legs, not with your back” adage.
-This advice also holds true for lowering yourself into position to pick something up: keep your back straight and use your knees and hips to lower yourself into position.
+This advice also holds true for lowering yourself into a position to pick something up: keep your back straight and use your knees and hips to lower yourself into position.

 Get a Firm Grip.
 Get a firm grip on the load with both hands.
 If the item is too bulky or awkwardly shaped to allow you to use both hands, recruit someone to help.